Crystal Anthurium (Anthurium crystallinum) Indoor Care, Propagation, Problems and Solutions

 Pruning Anthurium crystallinum is easy.
 Remove yellow and dead leaves to maintain the plant neat as well as reduce pest and disease infestations.

-Cut the leaves at the base of the stem with a sharp sterlized knife or scissors to avoid unnecessary injuries which can lead to disease infestations.
+Cut the leaves at the base of the stem with a sharp sterlized knife or clean pair of scissors to avoid unnecessary injuries which can lead to disease infestations.
 Cut away any wayward leaves to maintain the shape of the plant.

 Propagation